luickk/goRobotCommunicationFramework/README.md

 ## Simple test setup

-First off we have to start the node. <br><br>
+First off the node has to be started:

 `cd examples/ ` <br>
 `go run node.go` <br>

-Next the publisher ist started, which also creates the topic and then begins to publish random sample data with a constant frequency.
+Next the publisher is launched, which also creates the topic and then begins to publish random sample data with a constant frequency:

 `go run publisher_string.go` <br>

-The last step is to launch the worker, which subscribed to the topic, created by the publisher and prints the data.
+The last step is to launch the worker which subscribes to the topic created by the publisher and prints the data:

 `go run worker_string.go` <br>

 ## Full endurance test

-Test all functions of the library with an high frequency.
+Test all functions of the library with an high frequency:

 `cd tools/ ` <br>
 `bash enduranceTest.sh` <br>